Saturday 12 March 2022

 Image by JS - Posters and ME

-Myalgic Encephalomyelitis (ME) is a complex neurological disease involving profound dysregulation of the central nervous system & immune system, dysfunction of cellular energy metabolism & ion transport & cardiovascular abnormalities, as per the International Consensus Criteria, ICC 2011.
+Myalgic Encephalomyelitis (ME) is an acquired chronic complex neurological disease involving profound dysregulation of the central nervous system & immune system, dysfunction of cellular energy metabolism & ion transport & cardiovascular abnormalities, as per the International Consensus Criteria, ICC 2011.

-ME, which includes mild, moderate & Severe forms of ME, all of which can evidence fluctuating severe symptoms, can involve profound levels of suffering & extreme symptoms which can be life threatening.
-Life is reduced to basic survival struggling moment by moment, enduring extreme pain & no let up to the high intensity of symptoms.
-Needs are diverse & complex.
+All severities of ME, all of which can evidence fluctuating severe symptoms, can involve profound levels of suffering and extreme symptoms which can be life threatening.
+Life is reduced to basic survival struggling moment by moment, enduring extreme pain and no let up to the high intensity of symptoms.
+Needs are diverse and complex.

 Myalgic Encephalomyelitis (ME) is classified as a neurological illness since 1969 by the World Health Organisation (WHO) ICD G93.3